QiuhuaL/Udacity-DRL-ContinousControl/REPORT.md

 ### The Python Code

-The code implemented for this project is based on DDPG example code in the Deep Reinforcement Learning Nanodegree.
+The code implemented for this project is based on the [DDPG code for the pendulum example](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) in the Deep Reinforcement Learning Nanodegree.
 The following are the files:

 - model.py: In this Python file, the deep Neural Network models are defined.
 - ddpg_agent.py:  In this Python file, the DQN agent class and a Replay Buffer memory used by the DQN are defined.